gem-pasteur/PanACoTA/README.md

 # <a name="develop"></a>  Development

 This part is for people who want to work on developing `PanACoTA` package.
 In the documentation, there is a part dedicated to [developers](http://aperrin.pages.pasteur.fr/pipeline_annotation/html-doc/develop.html).

+PanACoTA is also hosted in gitlab, where all CI is done.
+Here is the link: https://gitlab.pasteur.fr/aperrin/pipeline_annotation.git

 ## Installing `PanACoTA` (development mode)